 SSDI considers your past income to determine your benefit payment.
 The more you earn, the higher your monthly benefit will be since you paid more in taxes throughout your life.

-Stages of Social Security Disability Claims
+Stages of Social Security Disability Claims in Franklin, PA

 - Reconsideration: A new representative who had no part in your first denial will review your claim and any additional information.
 The SSA will mail you a letter with the new determination.
 You cannot request a hearing until after you receive a second denial.

-You might find it easier to have a representative if your disability inhibits your ability to move or speak.
+You might find it easier to have a legal representative if your disability inhibits your daily life.
+If you are struggling in Franklin, Pennsylvania and you are unable to work for a minimum of 12 months we encourage you to contact Berger and Green for a free evaluation of your case.
 At Berger and Green, we can help you apply for disability benefits and represent you in a hearing.
-No matter where you are in the process, give us a call at